saitho/semantic-release-backmerge/README.md

 | `nextRelease`       | `Object` with `version`, `gitTag`, `gitHead` and `notes` of the release being done.                                                     |

 **Note**: It is recommended to include `[skip ci]` in the commit message to not trigger a new build.
 Some CI service support the `[skip ci]` keyword only in the subject of the message.

+#### `forcePush`

+Setting this option will force-push the commits from back-merge onto the develop branch.

+**Warning:** This will override commits that are not in the develop branch, so make sure that really is what you want!